JBarrada/maus_board/README.md

+> [!NOTE]
+> This repository is just for the PCB, firmware and related driver code.
+The code relating to the control, navigation, SLAM, etc of my implementation for the car will remain private, for now.
+This project is intended to make it easier and cheaper for people to get started developing their own autonomous vehicle code.

 ## MAUS Board
 This project was developed as a means to create a very inexpensive F1Tenth car.
 It is a Raspberry Pi “hat” that connects various peripherals required for a functioning autonomous vehicle.